Nikolai2038/my-shell-environment/README.md

 - I try to use `sh` syntax on main elements of the shell environment.
 In the future, I will add several customizations for `bash` and probably some other shells when I will get to them;
 - Each shell script contains function with same name.
 All code done in function and `return` are used.
 We pass all the arguments to this function and check them all in it.
 After function call, return code is checked.
 If it is not `0`, we `exit` or `return` from the script based on if it was executed or sourced (see the bottom lines of any script for more context);
 - Each command, which can return non-zero return code, must end with `|| return "$?"`, `|| exit "$?"` or `|| true`;
 - `exit` is forbidden to be used inside functions - only `return`.
-This is because we can source shell script and execute function directly in the shell - so calling `exit` from it will result in shell exit (terminal close or disconnection from the remote).
+This is because we can source shell script and execute function directly in the shell - so calling `exit` from it will result in shell exit (terminal close or disconnection from the remote);
+- When printing colored messages with highlights, make sure to surround highlights with quotation marks too.
+This way they will be more readable in logs and notes.

 ## 6. Contribution